Israel captures Palestinians who killed 3 in stabbing attack | Law-Order

 Israel captures Palestinians who killed 3 in stabbing attack

-Israeli police said on Sunday that forces captured two Palestinian attackers who killed three people in a stabbing attack last week.Israel launched a massive manhunt for the assailants, who after carrying out the stabbing rampage, fled the scene.
+Israeli police said on Sunday forces captured two Palestinians who killed three people in a stabbing attack last week and fled the scene, sparking a massive manhunt and keeping the country on edge.The two attackers went on a stabbing rampage in the ultra-Orthodox city of Elad on Thursday, Israels Independence Day, killing three and wounding at least four others before bolting.The stabbing was the latest in a series of deadly assaults deep inside the country in recent weeks.

 - Country: